Regional research and data

 Progress in Australian Regions and Cities Dashboard

 The Progress in Australian Regions and Cities Dashboard brings together information about Australia's regions from a range of different sources and presents that data in a consistent format over time.
-The Dashboard now also has some datasets updated monthly, so that timely and frequent data is more readily available to users.
-In addition, indicators will be gradually updated through the monthly cycle from December 2022 onwards.
+It is updated monthly.
 The Dashboard is designed to answer the question of how our regions are progressing against a range of key indicators from the following themes:

 Decorative image